pgaljan/JsonJuggler/README.md

 # JsonJuggler

 # Overview
 A tool to quickly visualize and compare mulltiple VxRail installation JSON files.
-Works with 7.0.130+.
-Will add versions for 7.0.101 and possibly 4.7 as time allows
+Works with 7.x.
+Will explore 4.7 as time allows.

 ### Instructions